zoidyzoidzoid/docker-compose-kafka/.github/PULL_REQUEST_TEMPLATE.md

 -

-@mentions of the person or team responsible for reviewing proposed changes.
+@mentions of the person or team responsible for reviewing proposed changes